pdichiaro/PDAC_Morpho-Biotype_Study/README.md

 The GEO SuperSeries can be found here: [GSE209952](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE209952)

-Count matrices, meta data tables and R objects useful for the data analysys can be found here:  10.5281/zenodo.12680172
+Count matrices, meta data tables and R objects useful for the data analysys are deposited on Zenodo.
+DOI: 10.5281/zenodo.12680172